OpenSourceEconomics/ada_topics/src/ada_topics/stats_bivariate/regression_intuition/objectives_materials.md

-# Ordinary Least Squares (OLS): Intuition
+# Regression methods: Intuition

 ## Learning objectives

 After working through this topic, you should be able to:

-- explain that we can decompose $Y$ into a systematic part and a residual part
-- explain that the OLS estimator minimizes the sum of squared deviations from the regression line and the data points
+- explain the intuition behind a regression line
-- list some properties of the OLS estimator
+- explain the concept of a conditional mean function

 ## Materials